-John B. Watson (1878–1958) was an influential American psychologist whose most famous work occurred during the early 20th century at Johns Hopkins University ([link]).
+John B. Watson (1878–1958) was an influential American psychologist whose most famous work occurred during the early 20th century at Johns Hopkins University (Figure).
 While Wundt and James were concerned with understanding conscious experience, Watson thought that the study of consciousness was flawed.
 Because he believed that objective analysis of the mind was impossible, Watson preferred to focus directly on observable behavior and try to bring that behavior under control.
 Watson was a major proponent of shifting the focus of psychology from the mind to behavior, and this approach of observing and controlling behavior came to be known as behaviorism.
 A major object of study by behaviorists was learned behavior and its interaction with inborn qualities of the organism.
 Behaviorism commonly used animals in experiments under the assumption that what was learned using animal models could, to some degree, be applied to human behavior.
 Indeed, Tolman (1938) stated, “I believe that everything important in psychology (except … such matters as involve society and words) can be investigated in essence through the continued experimental and theoretical analysis of the determiners of rat behavior at a choice-point in a maze.”

 Behaviorism dominated experimental psychology for several decades, and its influence can still be felt today (Thorne & Henley, 2005).
 Behaviorism is largely responsible for establishing psychology as a scientific discipline through its objective methods and especially experimentation.
 In addition, it is used in behavioral and cognitive-behavioral therapy.
 Behavior modification is commonly used in classroom settings.
 Behaviorism has also led to research on environmental influences on human behavior.

-B. F. Skinner (1904–1990) was an American psychologist ([link]).
+B. F. Skinner (1904–1990) was an American psychologist (Figure).
 Like Watson, Skinner was a behaviorist, and he concentrated on how behavior was affected by its consequences.
 Therefore, Skinner spoke of reinforcement and punishment as major factors in driving behavior.
 As a part of his research, Skinner developed a chamber that allowed the careful study of the principles of modifying behavior through reinforcement and punishment.
 This device, known as an operant conditioning chamber (or more familiarly, a Skinner box), has remained a crucial resource for researchers studying behavior (Thorne & Henley, 2005).